cea-hpc/modules/doc/source/design/variants.rst

     - so the full module specification has to be transmitted toward the modulefile to determine what is the value at the most right position
     - for instance *name=value1 aliasname=value2* with *aliasname* being an alias of *name*
     - specification can just be cleared from the obvious duplicates (same variant name defined multiple times on the line)

+  - on search context, all specifications form an *AND* operation

+    - *name=value1 name=value2* means find modules defining *value1* and *value2* as available values for *name* variant

+- on search context, several values may be set on one variant criterion

+  - like *name=value1,value2*
+  - which means find modules defining either *value1* or *value2* as available value for *name* variant
+  - an error is obtained if performed on selection context

 - when special characters like *?* or \* are used in variant name or value